 There are books, online courses, and plenty of in-person instruction to help you earn your mortgage license.
-It’s a very linear path with well defined milestones and an obvious conclusion.
-The difficulty truly begins once the structure disappears and you’re left to sink-or-swim on your own in the mortgage industry, where building a prosperous business is no easy task.
+It’s a very linear path with well-defined milestones and an obvious conclusion.
+The difficulty begins once the structure disappears, and you have to sink-or-swim on your own in the mortgage industry.
+Moreover, in this industry, building a prosperous business is no easy task.

 Getting your mortgage license is just the beginning of your career as a mortgage loan originator.
 Follow these tips to get a jumpstart on your future successes: